 The "Voice Recognition" button can be used when you wish to skip part of a prompt and issue your voice recognition command immediately.
-For example, if a prompt is playing "Would you like to pair a phone, clear a...," you could press the "Voice Recognition" button and say "Pair a Phone" to select that option without having to listen to the rest of the voice prompt.
+For example, if a prompt is asking "Would you like to pair a phone, clear a...," you could press the VOICE RECOGNITION button and say, "Pair a Phone" to select that option without having to listen to the rest of the voice prompt.

-Turning Confirmation Prompts On/Off
+Turning Confirmation Prompts ON/OFF

-Turning confirmation prompts off will stop the system from confirming your choices (e.g., the UConnectTM system will not repeat a phone number before you dial it).
+Turning confirmation prompts off will stop the system from confirming your choices (e.g., the uconnect® phone will not repeat a phone number before you dial it).

-- Press the "Phone" button to begin. - After the "Ready" prompt and the following beep, say "Setup Confirmations."
-The UConnectTM system will play the current confirmation prompt status and you will be given the choice to change it.
+- Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say "Setup Confirmations."
+The uconnect® phone will play the current confirmation prompt status and you will be given the choice to change it.